 How We Ranked These Games

 We scored each pick using a weighted model centered on narrative quality and low-end performance.
-The table shows our criteria, their weights, and why they matter for budget hardware.
+The table below shows our criteria, their weights, and why each one matters for budget hardware.

 Criterion | Weight | Why It Matters |